CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 ### 2 2 Inadequate dimensioning of the file server

 If the line connection or storage capacity of the file server is insufficiently dimensioned, access times may increase or memory bottlenecks occur.
 For example, there is a risk that employees will be frustrated by the lengthy wait times and begin storing data locally.
-This means that it is no longer possible to understand where data is stored and who owns the data.
+This means it is no longer possible to understand where data is stored and who owns the data.

 ### 2 3 Inadequate review of dropped files
 If a file server is insufficiently included in the concept of protection against malicious programs of the institution, there is a risk that attackers unnoticed place malicious software on the file server.
 As a result, the data on the file server can be viewed unauthorized or manipulated.
 But there are also security risks for all devices and applications that access the file server's data.
-For example, malware can quickly spread throughout the institution.
+For example, malware can spread very quickly throughout the institution.

 ### 2 4 Missing or insufficient access authorization concept